kubernetes101/gitopsdays/README.md

 ### Explore Grafana Dashboards

 - Click on the dashboard folder `General` at the top (with four squares) to access the dashboard search.
-The dashboard search can also be opened by using the shortcut `F`.
+The dashboard search can also be opened by using the shortcut lowercase `f` or press `Ctrl + f`.
 - The list will show all the dashboards configured in Grafana.
 - We configure two dashboards as part of the initial deployment:
   - IMDb App